NSWSESMembers/Lighthouse/README.md

 - "Keep logged in" - hits a url in the back ground to keep user session alive
 - Summary and Statistics page that feeds directly from beacon filters
 - Quick Text on team completion and job finalisation
+- Fixed message <br> text. acts like a line break in the message correctly now.

 ###In developement: